TravelNotes.org - The Online Guide to Travel The Black Forest - Enchanted Wilderness Beyond Cuckoo Clocks

 Travel Guide For Visitors to The Black Forest

-This sprawling region in south-western Germany serves up dense woodlands, fairy-tale villages, and some of the most compelling hiking trails in the country..
+This sprawling region in south-western Germany serves up dense woodlands, fairy-tale villages, and some of the most compelling hiking trails in the country.
 Share on Facebook

-German Culture With The Crowds
+German Culture Without The Crowds

 Whether you're after a relaxing spa break in Baden-Baden or fancy tackling the challenging peaks near Feldberg, the Schwarzwald delivers an authentic slice of German culture without the tourist crowds of Bavaria.